needle-mirror/com.unity.entities/Documentation~/manual_iteration.md

 # Manual iteration

 You can also request all the chunks explicitly in a NativeArray and process them with a Job such as `IJobParallelFor`.
-This method is recommended if you need to manage chunks in some way that is not appropriate for the simplified model of simply iterating over all the Chunks in a ComponentGroup.
+This method is recommended if you need to manage chunks in some way that is not appropriate for the simplified model of simply iterating over all the Chunks in a EntityQuery.
 As in:

 ```c#
 public class RotationSpeedSystem : JobComponentSystem